alptbz/course-wireguard-eoip/labs/lab1/README.md

-# Lab 1 - Capture The Flag - Combining WireGuard and EoIP<!-- omit in toc -->
+# Lab 1 - Build a tunnel to visit a website - Combining WireGuard and EoIP<!-- omit in toc -->

 ## Table of contents <!-- omit in toc -->
 - [1.
 Requirements](#1-requirements)